mijndert/blog/src/posts/minimalism.md

 ---
-title: "On minimalism"
+title: On minimalism
 date: 2019-01-28
-summary: "There's a lot of misinformation about minimalism.
-My thoughts."
+summary: There's a lot of misinformation about minimalism.
+My thoughts.
 publish: true
 ---